Experience Israel in Cleveland

 We bring Israeli arts and culture to Cleveland through our Cleveland-Israel Arts Connection, working with the finest local arts organizations and institutions.
 You can explore the beauty of Israel and Jewish life through dance, music, film, theater, visual art, and literature right here in Cleveland in notable venues such as: Cleveland Museum of Art, Playhouse Square, Severance Hall, and more.

-Check out a few of last year's highlights
+Check out a few highlights

 Hanoch Piven: Piven WorldA world renowned mixed media artist, best known for celebrity caricatures, Piven joined us in Cleveland for his colorful and witty art exhibit, and delighted us with community workshops.